-- a the appointment of a missing arbitrator; - b an appeal for the refusal of a challenge; - c an immediate challenge of a preliminary decision on jurisdiction; - d the setting aside of an arbitral award; and - e the recognition of a foreign arbitral award.
+- the appointment of a missing arbitrator; 1 - an appeal for the refusal of a challenge; b - an immediate challenge of a preliminary decision on jurisdiction; c - the setting aside of an arbitral award; and d - the recognition of a foreign arbitral award.

-However, some judicial decisions that are still taken by the district courts, such as cooperation in the taking of evidence.
+However, some judicial decisions are still taken by the district courts, such as cooperation in the taking of evidence.